 The new Fall 2020 calendar

-Early arrival and move-in for all fall sport athletes, residential life student staff, transition program student leaders, and international students.
+Early arrival and move-in for all residential life student staff, transition program student leaders, and international students.
 These students will receive a more detailed schedule of arrival through email.

-Arrival and move-in for orientation leaders, First Gen Student mentors, international students, and the first group of first-year residential students.
+Arrival and move-in for orientation leaders, first-generation student mentors, international students, and the first group of first-year residential students.
 All students will receive a more detailed schedule of arrival through email.

 First-year residential student arrival continues; first-year commuter student arrival.
 Students will receive a more detailed schedule of arrival through email.

 Returning residential, off-campus, and commuter students return to campus in groups to complete check-in.
 Residential students move into their residence halls.
-Look for a more detailed schedule on this website and in The Bridge in mid-July.
+See the student arrival and move-in schedule.